-I am also employed as a CNRS researcher at the Laboratory of Mathematics (LAMA UMR #5127), University of Savoie, France.
+I am employed as a CNRS researcher at the Laboratory of Mathematics (LAMA UMR #5127), University of Savoie, France.
 My position is officially entitled "Chargé de Recherche CNRS", PhD, HDR.

 During my first steps in the research I was mentored by Frédéric Dias at the Centre de Mathématiques et de Leurs Applications (CMLA), Ecole Normale Supérieure de Cachan (ENS de Cachan).
 My PhD thesis was entitles "Mathematical modeling of tsunami waves".